OvoControl® P – “Birth Control” for Birds

 Registered by EPA

 Registered by EPA (Reg.
-No. 80224-1) and approved in all 50 states, OvoControl is ideal for large areas where some pigeons can be tolerated but where a substantially reduced population is desired.
+No. 80224-1) and approved in 49 states (New Hampshire is missing), OvoControl is ideal for large areas where some pigeons can be tolerated but where a substantially reduced population is desired.
 OvoControl is non-hazardous and is advocated by the Humane Society of the United States (HSUS), American Society for the Prevention of Cruelty to Animals (ASPCA), Audubon and Peregrine Fund.

 OvoControl only has a contraceptive effect in birds and has no secondary effects in birds of prey.
 OvoControl is considered a pesticide and care should be taken to avoid administration to non-target birds and other animals.
 See the link for a current copy of the EPA-approved label.